 2. Making a Flea Trap

-Replace every two to three days depending on the amount of fleas found in the flea trap.
+- Replace every two to three days depending on the number of fleas found in the flea trap.

 3. Making a Flea Repellent Collar